Routines

 Routines exist because that path is the wrong place to put your weekly Monday report.
 What Comma hosts for you:

-Team users can bring their own AWS Bedrock keys.
-Runs bill to your AWS account; Comma applies a per-run safety cap instead of the monthly cap.
+On any plan, you can bring your own AWS Bedrock keys.
+Runs bill directly to your AWS account and are free on Comma.
 Two reasons teams switch to BYOK:

 Switch in Settings → Bedrock keys.
-Either rail respects the per-run cap so a runaway prompt can't drain the account.
+A per-run safety cap still applies so a runaway prompt can't drain the account.

 What you can run as a routine